Skip to content

 • Measure the two against each other from an efficiency/success perspective.

-Next, you need to overlay some predicted conversions from stage to stage across the sales funnel, which will be different for content and paid direct demo requests.
+Next, you need to overlay some predicted conversions from stage to stage across the sales funnel, which will differ for content and paid direct demo requests.

-You’ll also be able to work out how much budget you’ll need to hit the same number of opportunities as outbound.
+You’ll also be able to determine how much budget you’ll need to hit the same number of opportunities as outbound.

-In this plan, you want to get these opportunities from a combination of content and paid ads.
-The idea behind that being you want to diversify and test different tactics as part of your GTM.
+In this plan, you want these opportunities from content and paid ads.
+The idea is that you want to diversify and test different tactics as part of your go-to market.

-In the table below, you can see how you could work this out and create targets for B2B marketing.
+The table below shows how you could work this out and create targets for B2B marketing activities.

-To reach your ICP, you need to use a range of tactics in tandem.
+To reach your ICP, use various product strategies in tandem.
 These include:

 Data